Is Brodsky type 5 neuropathic arthropathy often overlooked?

 • Late varus or valgus deformity produces ulceration and osteomyelitis of malleoli 20%

 Type 3B • Follows fracture of calcaneal tuberosity

 • Late deformity results in distal foot changes or proximal migration of the tuberosity < 10%

 • Involves a combination of areas < 10%

 • Occurs solely within forefoot< 10%

 Case number one is a 57y/o female who presented to my office from our emergency department for swelling of the forefoot.
-She describe a 23 year hx of poorly controlled type 1 diabetes.
+She described a 23-year hx of poorly controlled type 1 diabetes.
 She recalled no hx of injury to the foot but states that she felt obligated to prepare food for a family reunion.
 The onset of symptoms occurred two months prior to her visit with us.
-She states that the foot became progressively worse over the week long family reunion.
+She states that the foot became progressively worse over the week-long family reunion.
 The foot was warm to touch with minimal pain described with range of motion of the forefoot.
 Surface temperature of the forefoot was elevated by 3 degrees compared to the shin as measured by infrared temperature testing.
 Plain films showed the following.

 These two case show progressive changes of the metatarsal phalangeal jonts and phalanges, but are they truly type 5 Charcot by the classical definition?
 The citation to Ortho Bullets above cites three contributing factors to Charcot arthropathy.

 o molecular biology